TERMS OF SERVICE

 3.1 Service Provision

 3.1.2 We aim to maintain a network uptime of 99.99% measured on a monthly basis, excluding scheduled maintenance windows and circumstances beyond our reasonable control.
+Where Services are delivered in whole or in part over a Third-Party Network, the availability target shall be as specified in the applicable Service Order Form and shall be subject to the availability and performance of the underlying Third-Party Network.

 3.1.3 Scheduled maintenance will be notified to customers via email with at least 48 hours’ notice where reasonably practicable, except in cases of emergency maintenance required to protect the integrity or security of our Infrastructure.